Updated October 2022

 What should I do if I did not start my exam at the agreed start time, i.e. 9.30am?

-- All exams start at 9.30am – this start time is not flexible, unless this has been pre-agreed in your learning contract if you have one.
+- All exams start at 9.30am or 2:00pm – this start time is not flexible, unless this has been pre-agreed in your learning contract if you have one.

-- If you do not start at 9.30am you will not have the full working time available for your exam,
+- If you do not start on time you will not have the full working time available for your exam,

 I have been allocated extra time above 15 minutes per hour for my exam as part of my learning contract reasonable adjustments– how do I know when to start and finish my exam?